-Polycystic Ovarian Syndrome (PCOS) is a problem with hormones that affects women of child-bearing age.
+Polycystic Ovarian Syndrome (PCOS) is a hormonal condition that affects women of child-bearing age.
 The word “polycystic” means “many cysts” – individuals with PCOS develop many fluid-filled sacs inside their ovaries.
-There are several symptoms associated with the disorder including, but not limited to irregular periods, acne, weight-gain, and headaches.
+There are several symptoms associated with the disorder, including, but not limited to, irregular periods, acne, weight gain, and headaches.

-With all of that being said, having ovarian cysts is not an indicator of PCOS.
+With all of that being said, having ovarian cysts alone is not an indicator of PCOS.
 However, if additional symptoms are present, the affected individual should consult a doctor.
-They may order a blood test and/or pelvic exam in order to determine whether or not PCOS is the underlying issue.
+They may order a blood test or pelvic examination to determine whether or not PCOS is the underlying issue.

 Are ovarian cysts cancerous?

-Who is most at risk of getting an ovarian cyst?
+Who is most at risk of getting ovarian cysts?

-Individuals with a uterus who have regular periods are most at-risk for getting an ovarian cyst.
+Individuals with uteruses who have regular periods are at the highest risk for getting ovarian cysts.
 The majority of those who menstruate every month will form at least one follicle or corpus luteum each month during ovulation.
 For this reason, skipping periods using birth control will reduce the likelihood of developing ovarian cysts.

 Most cysts do not cause any symptoms and may not even be noticed by the affected individual.
-The cyst becomes problematic if it grows enough to cause pain and other unpleasant symptoms.
-Thankfully, only about 8% of women who ovulate regularly will have develop a cyst that causes other complications.
-For postmenopausal women a.k.a women who have not gotten their period in over a year), an ovarian cyst is a risk factor for cancer.
+The cyst becomes problematic if it grows large enough to cause pain and other unpleasant symptoms.
+Thankfully, only around 8% of women who ovulate regularly will have developed a cyst that causes complications.
+For postmenopausal women — women who have not gotten their period in over a year — an ovarian cyst is a risk factor for cancer.

 What’s the takeaway?

-While many ovarian cysts will not lead to further complications, it is important to consult a doctor if you notice abnormal symptoms.
-Thankfully, with the proper course of action, ovarian cysts can be resolved quickly.
+While many ovarian cysts will not lead to further complications, it’s important to consult a doctor if you notice abnormal symptoms.
+Thankfully, ovarian cysts can be resolved quickly once they’ve been identified.
 If you develop an ovarian cyst, know that it is normal and common!